skzmnko/obsidian-encounter-manager/README.md

 1. Clone this repository
 2. Run `npm install` to install dependencies
 3. Run `npm run dev` to start development build
+4. Run `npm run build` to test current build
-4. Link the plugin to your Obsidian vault for testing
+5. Link the plugin to your Obsidian vault for testing

 ## Installation